01 Getting Started

 16. Use the drop-down list to select a country, for instance, the United States.

 17. Use the drop-down list to select a state.
-You will see that only states in the USA are available in the list.
+The list only includes the states in the USA.

 preview mode showing country selected and pick list